EnSoftCorp/support-plugins/README.md

-# support-plugins
+# Support Plugins
-A collection of third party Eclipse support plugins
+A collection of third party Eclipse support plugins.